maliMirkec/personal-website/site/articles/the-first-year-of-my-side-project-code-line-daily.md

 On the other hand, if I could pinpoint a sole benefit from this project, it would be dedication.
 Running an ongoing project might be a real struggle, but sticking to it gave me much more satisfaction than regrets.
 Not only that, but I also started another project about mentoring.
 Part of that project is running the [UI Dev newsletter], which I am beginning to enjoy more and more with every new issue.

 P.S.
 I am aware my project is not very popular.
 I always wanted to learn more about the marketing and promotion aspects of this project.
-If you have any suggestion on how to promote this project, please [contact me] or [leave a comment].
+If you have any suggestion on how to promote this project, please [contact me].

 [Code Line Daily]: https://cld.silvestar.codes
 [featured on the Product Hunt]: https://www.producthunt.com/posts/code-line-daily